CoinFabrik/scout-soroban/README.md

 ## Acknowledgements

-Scout Soroban is an open source vulnerability analyzer developed by [CoinFabrik's](https://www.coinfabrik.com/) Research and Development team.
+Scout for Soroban is an open source vulnerability analyzer developed by [CoinFabrik's](https://www.coinfabrik.com/) Research and Development team.

 We received support through a grant from the [Stellar Community Fund (SCF)](https://communityfund.stellar.org/).